Personify

 Why Your Child's Passion Project Matters More Than You Think

-In today's hyper-competitive college admissions landscape, strong grades and test scores are no longer enough to stand out.
+In today's hyper-competitive college admissions landscape, a passion project can help a student show depth beyond grades and test scores.
 Top universities receive tens of thousands of applications from students with perfect GPAs and near-perfect SAT scores.
 What separates the admitted from the waitlisted?
 Increasingly, it's the depth and authenticity of a student's extracurricular projects.

 The Shift in Admissions